Jaw Pain & Temporomandibular Disorders (TMD)

 Book An Appointment with a Physiotherapist

-Our Principal Physiotherapist, Alan Wan, has extensive experience in assessing and treating jaw pain.
-He has worked with dentists and prosthetists and knows each step of successful rehabilitation.
+Our Physiotherapists have extensive experience in assessing and treating jaw pain.
+They have worked with dentists and prosthetists and knows each step of successful rehabilitation.
 Physiotherapy for jaw pain involves identifying the structures involved in the pain and the factors that led to the injury in the first place and designing a recovery plan suited to your specific condition.
 Treatment options include hands-on manual therapy, massage, exercises to improve mobility and motor control of the jaw.